 The big tech companies have pledged net-zero emissions by 2030 and claim many 100% low-carbon power for data centers.
 These claims are not as good as they seem.
-Even though the top 5 have clean power purchases that are larger than the power supply of many countries, their data centers use power from the grid.32 And their GHG emissions are escalating due to rapid data center expansion and reliance on fossil fuel-based electricity.33
+Even though the top 5 have clean power purchases that are larger than the power supply of many countries, their data centers use power from the grid.32 And their carbon emissions are escalating due to new data center build-out and the power industry's reliance on fossil fuels.33